 There is much to know regarding mediation and family law, not all of it pleasant.
-Now that mediation is entrenched in the practice of law (particularly in family law), everyone in the system, from judges to lawyers to parties to the mediators themselves, has developed ways to game mediation.
+Now that mediation is entrenched in the practice of law (particularly in family law), everyone in the system has discovered ways to game mediation.
 Which is why mediation is now falling out of favor, despite the efforts of certain mediators.

 As I have stated before, mediation works for people who want it to work.
 There is no shame in this, but there is shame in mediators refusing to acknowledge the inherent limitations of this practice.